cdfranco/pup-cleanup-services/README.md

 ## License

-This project is created for PUP Clean UP Services.
+This project is created for PUP Cleanup Services.
 All rights reserved.